 - RELS 110 The Nature and Experience of Religion 3 credits (required of all students)

 - Religious Studies - Additional 6 credits with students selecting one course from Elective Group A (Catholic Studies) and one course from Elective Group B (Global Studies and Contemporary Issues)

-- Humanities, Social Sciences or other approved courses – 12 to15 credits (depending on engineering program) from subject areas such as modern foreign languages (200 Level or higher), religious studies (beyond the 9 credits described above), fine arts, history, philosophy, English, government, economics, psychology, sociology, business and education.
+- Humanities, Social Sciences or other approved courses – 12 to 15 credits (depending on engineering program) from subject areas such as modern foreign languages (200 Level or higher), religious studies (beyond the 9 credits described above), fine arts, history, philosophy, English, political science, economics, psychology, sociology, business and education.

 The guidance and advisory program for students in engineering follows the pattern established for the entire college.
-Freshmen are advised by the Assistant Dean in the office of the Dean of Engineering.
+First-year students are advised by the Assistant Dean in the office of the Dean of Engineering.
 The chairs or designated faculty members of engineering departments act as advisors to upper division students.
-These students may also receive guidance and advice through the office of the Dean of Engineering.
+Those students may also receive guidance and advice through the office of the Dean of Engineering.
 The phone number for the office of the Dean of Engineering is (718) 862-7281.

 Student chapters of several national engineering societies have been established at Manhattan College to assist the student in becoming familiar with the engineering profession: American Institute of Chemical Engineers, American Society of Civil Engineers, American Society of Mechanical Engineers, and Institute of Electrical and Electronics Engineers.